-Worcester County Cricket Club Cricketer Jack Shantry has visited club sponsor Blackfinch to learn about a career in investment management
+Worcester County Cricket Club Cricketer Jack Shantry has visited Blackfinch to learn about a career in investment management

-Investment company Blackfinch has provided career development support to local cricketer Jack Shantry as he looks into a career in investment management.
+Blackfinch recently provided career development support to local cricketer Jack Shantry as he looks into a career in investment management.

-The fast-growing firm, a specialist in tax-efficient investments, extended support as part of its continued sponsorship of Worcester County Cricket Club (WCCC).
+We extended this support as part of our continued sponsorship of Worcester County Cricket Club (WCCC).
 This is the second year that Blackfinch has worked as its main sponsor.

-Jack Shantry impressed the Blackfinch team, bringing the skill and commitment he has shown as a cricketer for Worcestershire since joining the club in 2010.
+Jack Shantry impressed us, bringing the skill and commitment he has shown as a cricketer for Worcestershire since joining the club in 2010.
 A left-handed bowler with a solid track record, Shantry played a key role in Worcestershire’s promotion within the leagues in 2014.

 In 2016 he scored a career best in a Worcestershire recovery against Gloucestershire at New Road.
 He also made history in echoing the achievements of Worcestershire cricketer Dick Burrows against the same opponents in 1907.